Bicolline: Economy

 The economic system is played by acquiring resources which are represented with cards.
 Usually resources are owned by and traded between guilds.
 These resources are then turned in to the game system to build, upkeep, or upgrade virtual game resources.
 One card can represent either a single resource (one sheep) or a lot of resources (20 sheep).
 The game system prints and releases these cards in batches as rewards for quests, campaigns, tavern nights, special events, adventures, and the Grand Battle.
 Individual players may also be awarded economic cards for fair play witnessed by marshals during combat.
 Guilds and individual players within the game have created and run markets which buy and sell resource cards, similar to medieval market towns, most of which can be found in Old Town.
-Most players don't participate in the games economic level of play as effective use of the cards requires land in the virtual game.
+Most players do not participate in the game's economic level of play, as effective use of the cards requires land in the virtual game.